aiida-vasp/aiida-vasp/doc/source/calculations/vasp.rst

 charge_density
 ^^^^^^^^^^^^^^
-The charge density of the electrons defined in the POTCAR files used (the CHGCAR file).
+The charge density of the electrons (the CHGCAR file).
 This is of the AiiDA-VASP data type :py:class:`ChargedensityData<aiida_vasp.data.chargedensity.ChargedensityData>` and contains a CHGCAR file from a previous (self-consistent) run.
 This input is optional.

 .. _vasp-input-wave: